 In last month's post I identified The One Rule for strategy in a customer-driven organisation.
 Everything relates to delighting customers The use of the word delighting is important: it means achieving the customer’s desired outcomes.
 The word everything is important as well as it's likely to be the source of a number of questions or objections that … Continue reading Five objections to The One Rule

-I've been thinking a lot about simplicity lately, partly because simplification is a major outcome of knitting fog and partly because I am starting to feel a bit overwhelmed by articles with titles like 'N top tips to improve your Customer Experience' or similar where N is usually an odd number between 5 and 25 .
-If I add together the various Ns I have too many rules, tips and hints to keep in my head at once so, as an antidote to tip overload (the tipping point?)
-I have identified the one essential rule you must adhere to when defining – and implementing – customer strategy.
+I've been thinking a lot about simplicity lately, partly because simplification is a major outcome of knitting fog and partly because I am starting to feel a bit overwhelmed by articles with titles like 'N top tips to improve your Customer Experience' or similar where N is usually an odd number between 5 and 25 . … Continue reading The one essential rule for customer strategy

 Designing and implementing a new operating model is one of the biggest challenges an organisation can undertake, and increasing pressures and strategic priorities mean that results need to be achieved in a shorter and shorter timescale.
 Do the agile approaches that have arisen over the last few years - mainly in the development of digital … Continue reading Developing a new operating model: agile or fragile?

 What does Gothic fiction have to do with customer experience?
 Not something I've thought about until recently but the parallels are interesting.
 When I'm working from home I like to have BBC Radio 3's Essential Classics and on Tuesday's broadcast studio guest Sarah Perry, author of much-lauded novel The Essex Serpent (also next up in my fiction reading … Continue reading Experience Design: Almost Gothic?